Building The Perfect Kick

 Phase issues in layering kicks can be solved by one of two ways:

-- Does the kick or sample actually need compressing?
+- Does it actually need compressing?

-- What are you trying to achieve by compressing the drums?
+- What are you trying to do?

 - Many modern compressors have a wet / dry mix on to allow easy experimentation of Parallel compression – it’s always worth a shot.

 - Try setting up one compressor on an aux and send different amounts of the kick, snares and hats to it.
 Often the smallest amounts can have a huge impact.
-This is especially effective on room mic's or heavy reverb orientated drum sounds.

 - Place a gate on the channel with the input being set to your kick drum.